No Products in the Cart

 But compared to hybrids, innersprings, and latex, traditional memory foam doesn't offer much support.
 It also lacks bounce and response, so moving around the mattress might require some effort.
 Traditional memory foam has a closed-cell structure that increases its resilience but also causes it to retain more heat, giving you a hotter sleeping surface.

-Despite the fact that traditional memory foam is one of the best affordable options, it is usually disregarded because of its numerous drawbacks.
+Despite the fact that traditional memory foam is one of the most affordable options, it is usually disregarded because of its numerous drawbacks.
 These days, it is most frequently found as the comfort layer of an entire all-foam or hybrid mattress.

 Open-cell memory foam is the polar opposite of closed-cell memory foam, providing a softer cushion due to the more openly structured cell walls.
 Open-cell mattresses have foam layers that are much more evenly spaced apart than closed-cell ones.
 These resemble the pores found in perforated natural latex mattresses and aim at improving airflow, thereby dispersing heat more effectively.